 You will find on this list small and mid-sized towns from the North of Italy all the way down to Sicily.
 Discover the best Italian destinations in different regions.
-Many of these Italian towns are great for day trips, many are great for summer vacation in Italy, in terms of food, travel, and outdoor activities.
+Many of these Italian towns are great for day trips, and many are great for a summer vacation in Italy, in terms of food, travel, and outdoor activities.
 We know you are about to taste the best cornetti of your life and enjoy the warmest waters in the best towns in Italy

 In addition to this post, check out also the list of the must-see cities in Italy, so you can plan a thorough trip to Italy.
 With that list, you can see which cities are close to the below towns, and get inspiration for great vacations in Italy.
-For instance, the best towns Italian Riviera are a must-visit.
+For instance, the best towns Italian Riviera is a must-visit.
 It would be a shame to miss luxurious houses and pure nature.
 Most of the recommendations for towns in Italy are written by different bloggers.
-This way, we were able to cover the whole country with the Italy best small towns.
+This way, we were able to cover the whole country with Italy best small towns.
 Let us know your favorites!

 20 Perfect towns to visit in Italy

 Recommended by Linda, from La Dolce Fit Vita blog

 Walking along the adorable cobblestoned roads of Alberobello literally feels as if you’ve jumped into the pages of your own favorite fairytale.
 Alberobello is one of the best small towns in Italy – hands down.
 The “trulli” (little traditional huts unique to this area in Southern Puglia dot the entire town, making it feel like some kind of dwarf or magical creature should pop out at any moment.